kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 - HA cluster with 3 control plane nodes
 - 3 elected components (kube-controller-manager, schedule,
   cloud-controller-manager) per control plane node
-- 9 identity leases are created and renewed by the components
+- 9 LeaseCandidate leases are created and renewed by the components

 Introducing this feature is roughtly equivalent to adding the same lease load as adding 9 nodes to a kubernetes cluster.